 - 1995 Chair, First Course in Fundraising, AFP Maryland Focus on Philanthropy Conference

-- Past community volunteer service: Literacy Works Book Bash; Aid To Artisans; American Heart Association-MD Affiliate; Baltimore Zoo’s Zoomerang; Irvine Natural Science Center; The Nature Conservancy-CT Chapter; National Multiple Sclerosis Society-CT Chapter.
+- Additional community volunteer service: Literacy Works Book Bash; Aid To Artisans; American Heart Association-MD Affiliate; Baltimore Zoo’s Zoomerang; Irvine Natural Science Center; The Nature Conservancy-CT Chapter; National Multiple Sclerosis Society-CT Chapter.